 A Board may request medical confirmation of illness or injury and any restrictions or limitations any Employee may have, confirming the dates of absence and the reason thereof (omitting a diagnosis).
-Medical confirmation is required to be provided by the Employee for absences of five (5) consecutive working days or longer.
-The medical confirmation may be required to be provided on a form prescribed by the Board.
+Medical confirmation is to be provided by the Employee for absences of five (5) consecutive working days or longer.
+The medical confirmation may be required to be provided on the form contained in Appendix C.